 Repeatability: The conditions under which a course may be repeated and whether the student may earn credit for additional attempts of a course.
-The State of California Community Colleges Title 5 has its own set of rules for Course Repetition Policy.
-Those rules are adhered to at the Ventura County Community Colleges.
+The State of California Community Colleges system also has its own set of rules, under Title 5, for Course Repetition Policy.
+Students generally have three attempts to receive a passing grade (A, B, C, P) in a course.
+Course repeat limits are listed in the college catalog course.
 Federal regulations prevent the Financial Aid Office from paying for a course that has been passed and repeated more than one time.
-In order for a repeated course to be counted towards a student's enrollment status for financial aid purposes, they may only repeat a previously passed course once (a total of two attempts).
+In order for a repeated course to be counted towards a student's enrollment status for financial aid purposes, a previously passed course once may only be repeated once (a total of two attempts).
 If a student enrolls in a previously repeated and passed course for a third time, this course will not count towards the student's enrollment for financial aid purposes.